Compile-Time/yt-quick-actions/README.md

 ## Building

-To build an unsigned extension with or without hot module reloading (HMR) for testing during development run the one of the `start` scripts.
+To build an unsigned extension for development testing, with or without hot module reloading (HMR), run one of the `start` scripts mentioned below.

 ```sh
 # Firefox